 Do I Need an Inkjet or Laser Printer?By Online Labels

 Any time you're in the market for a new printer, the unavoidable question emerges, "Laser or Inkjet?"
-It can be an intimidating question for people who don't know the difference.
+It can be an intimidating question for those of us who don't quite know the difference.
 Here is what you need to know when deciding between laser and inkjet printers for your labeling projects.

 How to Determine Your Printer Type